MR-Spagetty/clavis-mortis/README.md

 to move around in the game you sue the W, A, S, and D keys to interact with a tile such as a door you simply attempt to move into it

+You as the player are filled with self doubt thus after can only get a code wrong three times before you must check it again this self doubt is your stamina.

 ## Running from source code